-More than ten years have passed now since the serious flooding which took place across various areas in the UK.
+More than ten years have passed since the serious flooding which took place across various parts of the UK.

 Since those dramatic scenes in 2007, flooding has been one of the biggest topics in the world of home insurance, with action taken to ensure that homeowners are still able to get cover from their homes even if they live in areas at risk of flood damage.